Jake1Egelberg/DEAR/README.txt

 ANNOTATED PARMS FILE

 #The raw (un-indexed) sequence of your chosen genome, the .fa.gz file from UCSC or .fta file from NCBI.
+Used to build the index for alignment.
 index.file: chr1_mm10

 #Set TRUE if FASTQ sequences are paired-end
 paired.end.status: FALSE

-#The name of the genome that will be used to annotate your alignments, the .gtf file from NCBI.
+#The name of the genome that will be used to count RNA reads from your alignments, the .gtf file from NCBI.
-  #Mouse (mm9/mm10) and human (hg19/hg38) genome assemblies
+  #Mouse (mm9/mm10) and human (hg19/hg38) genome assemblies are built-in
 ref.genome: mm10

 #Set TRUE if using existing feature counts data (re-analyzing raw count data)